dropdog/docs/docs/development.md

  - First search, then submit an issue.
  - Create the issue only on Github.
  - There must be only one unique issue and no duplicates.
+ - If an issue refers to an old issue reopen it and don't create a new issue.

  - On the issue you must include
   - steps to reproduce the issue